arif2997/Task2-project/README.md

-Login to your self-hosted server.
+Login to your self-hosted server.(VM)
 Install gitlab-runner (Gitlab official site has the procedure) Give the proper permission to "gitlab-runner" binary gitlab-runner start